 You’re a fan of horseback riding, and you’re wondering if you should get insured?
-And what about your horse, should your horse also have insurance?
+And what about your horse, should your horse be insured too?

 The good answer is yes, taking out a horse insurance is always a good idea.
 You will have peace of mind, as main expense will be taken care of.